Becki Falwell speaks out on affair allegations, denies Jerry liked to watch

 “He enjoyed watching us in person and also remotely through video cameras.
 He also listened to our phone calls,” Granda claimed.

-Both Becki and her husband have denied Granda’s claim.
+Both Becki Falwell and her husband have denied Granda’s claim.

 JERRY FALWELL JR. SAYS HE'S RESIGNED FROM LIBERTY UNIV.
 AFTER SEX SCANDAL REVELATIONS, CONFUSION OVER FUTURE

-Falwell, who declined comment on whether he anticipates pursuing legal action against Granda, began his leave Aug.
+Jerry Falwell Jr., who declined comment on whether he anticipates pursuing legal action against Granda, began his leave Aug.
 7 amid intense criticism of a vacation photo that showed him with his pants unzipped, stomach exposed, and arm high around the waist of his wife’s pregnant assistant.

 He also held a glass of dark liquid that he described in a caption as “black water.”
 Falwell has said the photo was taken at a costume party during a family vacation.